aditya06121/Web-Calculator/README.md

 # Scientific Calculator Web App
 This project builds a web-based scientific calculator using Node.js for the backend and HTML/CSS/JS for the frontend.
-C++ is used for computationally intensive calculations to ensure high performance.
+NODE.js is used for mathematical calculations

 ## Project Roadmap
-- [x] Deciding on technologies to be used & prototyping
+1. Deciding on technologies to be used & prototyping
-- [ ] Writing tests
+2. Writing tests
-- [ ] Developing HTML Structure
+3. Developing HTML Structure
-- [ ] CSS Styling and assets
+4. CSS Styling and assets
-- [ ] Javascript integration
+5. Javascript integration
-- [ ] NODE.js api for communication
+6. NODE.js api for communication
-- [ ] C++ Development
-- [ ] Integrating C++ & NODE.js
-- [ ] Full Frontend-Backend Integration
+7. Full Frontend-Backend Integration
-- [ ] Testing
+8. Testing

 ### Technologies:

 ##### Frontend: HTML, CSS, JavaScript

-##### Backend: Node.js, C++, Scientific libraries
+##### Backend: Node.js, Scientific libraries

 ##### Communication: RESTful API